benglish00/testPy2Git/README.md

     I also switched git SSH to "Native"
     Not sure if any of this was necessary because it didn't work on its own.
 2. I have created a local repository with GitHub Desktop
-3. I have imported that repository into Pycharm
+3. I have imported that repository into Pycharm (use Open)
 4. I edited the automatic Reademe.md.
 5. I made a "hello world" python script
 6. I committed to the local repository.
 Success.